kkaarraacc/NIM/README.md

 # NIM
 Simple online implementation of Nim, a 2-player strategy game <br>
 <br>
 This project served as a means to explore sockets and establish server/client communications from scratch.
-I will probably clean stuff up so I can easily extend my server/client architecture with other stuff later.
+I will probably clean stuff up so I can easily extend my protocol with other stuff later.
 <br>
 <br>
 <image src="https://github.com/kkaarraacc/NIM/blob/master/Capture.PNG">